The Business of Breast feeding

 “Ultrasound provides a window of opportunity for scientists and industry.”

-The development of these evidence-based products has placed this research based company in the enviable position of being a global player in breastfeeding products and medical vacuum technology.
+The development of these evidence-based products has placed this research-based company in the enviable position of being a global player in breastfeeding products and medical vacuum technology.
 It has created a higher benchmark for others in the support of breastfeeding women.

 Dr Geddes and her team maintain a close relationship with Medela and they continue to generously support the research conducted by her team ensuring this research continues to contribute knowledge for the benefit of families and practitioners globally.
 In addition, a number of UWA graduates have been offered the opportunity to work with Medela and students in the group have been exposed to industry best practices.